-Post Retirement Benefit Contract COLA up to 2.50% until Purchasing Power

-Increase Protection Allowance Floor on Purchasing Power applies
+Post Retirement Benefit Contract COLA up to 2.30% until Purchasing Power Increase Protection Allowance Floor on Purchasing Power applies

 - (1) Depending on age, service and type of employment - (2) Net of pension plan investment expenses, including inflation - (3) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report based on CalPERS demographic data from 1997 to 2015 that can be found on the CalPERS website.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.

-The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2020, valuation were based on the results of a December 2017 actuarial experience study for the periods 1997 to 2015.
+The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2021 valuation were based on the results of a November 2021 actuarial experience study for the periods 2001 to 2019.
 Further details of the Experience Study can be found on the CalPERS website.

-Discount Rate - The discount rate used to measure the total pension liability for the Plan was 7.15%.
+Discount Rate - The discount rate used to measure the total pension liability for the Plan was 6.90%.
 The projection of cash flows used to determine the discount rate for the Plan assumed that contributions from all plan members in the Public Employees Retirement Fund (PERF) will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.